Black Friday U.S. shoppers brave cold, long lines in hunt for deals

 There was little evidence of the delirious shopper frenzy of Black Fridays from past years, in other parts of the country, especially the Northeast, where crowds were thin due to record-setting cold weather.

-An Athleta clothing store in Tyson’s Corner, Virginia, was offering hot chocolate with marshmallows to women in line for the dressing room.
+An Athleta clothing store in Tyson’s Corner, Virginia, provided hot chocolate with marshmallows to women in line for the dressing room.

-Shoppers spent $1.75 billion online by 5 p.m.
-ET on Thanksgiving Day itself, with smartphone sales lifting overall online spending by 28.6 percent from a year ago, according to Adobe Analytics, which tracks transactions at 80 of the top 100 U.S. online retailers.

-“So far, so good,” said Shawn Kravetz, president of Esplanade Capital.
-“Online (and) email solicitations (are) off the charts – have to get up an hour early just to digest and delete them.”

-Consumers in San Francisco led the rest of the country with over 2.3 million online transactions, followed by over 954,000 in New York City, according to payments processor First Data Corp (FDC.N), which collects data from about 1 million U.S. merchants.

-Additional reporting by Shannon Stapleton in Long Island, Lewis Krauskopf, Jennifer Ablan and Anna Irrera in New York, Chriss Swaney in Pittsburgh, Siddharth Cavale in Bangalore; Margaret Rice in Tyson’s Corner, Virginia; Writing by Nick Zieminski; editing by Patrick Graham, Saumyadeb Chakrabarty and Bill Rigby
+Additional reporting by Shannon Stapleton in Long Island, Lewis Krauskopf, Jennifer Ablan and Anna Irrera in New York, Siddharth Cavale in Bangalore, Margaret Rice in Tyson’s Corner, Virginia; Writing by Nick Zieminski; editing by Patrick Graham, Saumyadeb Chakrabarty and Bill Rigby